Ultraviolet Spectropolarimetry with Polstar: Massive Star Binary Colliding Winds: Introduction

 Early theories describing these binaries used momentum flux \citep[e.g.][]{Girard1987} and ram-pressure balance \citep[e.g.][]{Kallrath1991}, or hydrodynamic models \citep[e.g.][]{Stevens1992}, until \citet{Canto1996} produced a complete analytical description in the limit of rapid shock cooling (see Section \ref{Canto}).
 Further work in the area has focused on hydrodynamic simulations \citep[][]{Parkin2008,Lamberts2011,Macleod2020} and predictions of line profiles in both optical \citep{Luehrs1997,Ignace2009_pol,Georgiev2004} and X-rays \citep{Rauw2016_FeXXV,Mossoux2021}.
 The result of these models, combined with a number of phase-resolved observations \citep[e.g.][]{1990MNRAS.243..662W,1999Natur.398..487T, Rauw2001,Sana2001,Rauw2002,Sana2008,Gosset2009,Parkin2009, 2009MNRAS.395.2221W,2010ApJ...709..632K, Lomax2015,Naze2018,2019MNRAS.488.1282W, Callingham2020}, is that we have a good understanding of the expected geometry of colliding winds.

-However, the colliding nature of the binary wind structure will induce complex geometric structures that must be carefully analyzed to be able to extract the desired diagnostics.
+However, collision of the winds will additionally induce complex geometric structures that must be carefully analyzed to be able to extract the desired diagnostics.
 In this context, purely spectroscopic information may not suffice to resolve the potential ambiguities in such a complex structure, including the location and density of the bow shock, the inclination of the orbit, and the potential for asphericity in the intrinsic winds.

 Polarimetric observations are thus a vital tool for revealing details of the mass-loss and mass-transfer structures in these binaries.
 Both continuum emission (arising from the stars) and line emission (arising from winds, CIRs, or other shock regions) may be polarized in a CWB system via scattering from wind clumps \citep{Harries1998,Davies2005}, accretion disks \citep{Hoffman1998}, jets \citep{Fox1998}, bow shocks \citep{Shrestha2018,Shrestha2021}, and other asymmetric distributions of material or velocities within the system \citep{Schulte-Ladbeck1992,Villar-Sbaffi2005,Fullard2020}.
 Because scattering near the orbital plane tends to produce repeatable effects over many binary cycles, spectropolarimetric monitoring allows us to reconstruct the 3-D shapes of the regions scattering both continuum and line emission (e.g., \citealt{St.-Louis1993,Lomax2015,Fullard2020}).